Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire: Conclusion

-\paragraph{Conclusion.-} In summary, we have studied the current-phase relation of an Andreev interferometer with an anomalous Josephson junction.
+In summary, we have studied the current-phase relation of an Andreev interferometer with an anomalous Josephson junction.
 We have shown how the quasiparticle current through the normal arm of the interferometer is affected by the appearance of an anomalous phase $\phi_0$.
 Specifically, we have studied the AJE in S/F/S structures with spin-splitting field and Rashba SOC or spin-filtering barriers.
 Our results show that there is also an anomalous contribution to the phase-dependent part of the quasiparticle current proportional to $\sin \phi$ when $\phi_0$ is different from $0$ and $\pi$.
 Moreover, the usual and anomalous quasiparticle currents have the same dependence on the spin-dependent fields as the anomalous Josephson current.
-Suitable materials for the realization of the anomalous Andreev interferometer are InSb~\cite{Szombati:2016}, Bi$_2$Se$_3$~\cite{Assouline:2019} and InAs~\cite{Mayer:2020} due to the large spin-orbit coupling and g-factors, in combination with conventional superconductors and normal metals.
+Suitable materials for the realization of the anomalous Andreev interferometer are InSb~\cite{Szombati:2016}, Bi wires \cite{murani2017ballistic}, Bi$_2$Se$_3$~\cite{Assouline:2019} and InAs~\cite{Mayer:2020,baumgartner2021josephson} due to the large spin-orbit coupling, in combination with conventional superconductors and normal metals.
+In particular, in systems with InAs a large phase shift $\phi_0\approx \pi/2$ was experimentally observed \cite{Strambini:2020} in the Josephson current, and based on our findings, we expect equally strong effect in the Andreev interferometer geometry.
 For the ferromagnetic interferometers we propose EuS/Al structures to engineer a $\phi_0$-junction in a S/FI/F/FI/S junction due to the well-defined splitting and strong barrier polarization~\cite{Rouco:2019}, while the F layer can consist of a Co wire~\cite{wang2010interplay,Khaire:2010}.